alienX-o/readyBackend/README.md

     - Obtain `GOOGLE_CLIENT_ID` from the Google API Console.
     - For `EMAIL_PASS`, it's highly recommended to use a Google App Password.

+4. Also remove the .git file to clear the previous git history.

 ## Running the Application

 ### Development Mode